NellieAT/CompChemThesis/README.md

 Note, references are in RSC style https://edu.rsc.org/resources/how-to-reference-using-the-rsc-style/1664.article

-For those wondering, yes, I was awarded Distinction for my Research Dissertation.
+For those wondering, yes, I was awarded a Distinction for my Research Dissertation.
 With the help of this template you could also obtain a high score!

 Good Luck!